In these times of increasing criticism on capitalism, all around the world, it might be wise to read this Cato essay

 In conclusion, a redistributive state would be baldly organized around theft (in a libertarian interpretation) and using people as means rather than ends.
 To that extent it is hardly libertarian.
 It achieves Nozick’s end of minimal government but distorts the typical functions we correlate with small government.
-Still, it’s ultraminarchical, preserves innovation, balances right-wing virtues like liberty and industry and left-wing virtues like equality and positive freedom, and, for a radical populace not quite keen on revolution, has the potential to be politically viable.
+Still, it’s ultraminarchical, preserves innovation, balances right-wing virtues like liberty and industry and left-wing virtues like equality and positive freedom, and, for a radical populace not quite keen on revolution, has the potential to be politically attractive.
 It serves welfarist functions demanded by 21st century citizens without the corporatist empire of the present.
 Also, no one starves.
-For all of this, even if a redistributive state is not perfection incarnate, it seems far better than the current system, and provides such a culturally-celibate political framework to possibly achieve acceptance in totally disparate societies from the United States.
-I don’t advocate a redistributive state quite yet, but I think it’s a useful, radical place to look for bipartisan solutions to a complicated and overwhelmingly statist world.
+For all of this, even if a redistributive state is not perfection incarnate, it seems far better than the current system, and provides a culturally-celibate political framework to possibly achieve success in totally disparate societies from the United States.
+I think it’s a useful, radical place to look for bipartisan solutions to a complicated and overwhelmingly statist world.

 I’m pretty sure I’m the first one to suggest a state organized baldly and singularly around redistribution of private income, either because it’s too stupid or it’s too grossly unattractive, so I welcome all feedback.
 But, if voluntarist alternatives are possible at all, this implies all the state is is a redistributor anyway.
 The idea of an RS just accepts this conclusion and makes it efficient.
 Keep in mind I haven’t elaborated on the many complications of UBI, which is an entire field to articulate more extensively, and which has its own numerous difficulties.
 For now the only question is would this form of government be possible.